hbokh/awesome-saltstack/README.md

 * [Getting Started with SaltStack - Part 2](http://blog.infracloud.io/saltstack-tutorial-part-2/) - Write a complete module for installing and configure a web server.
 * [SaltStack Examples](https://www.unixmen.com/saltstack-examples/) - Will teach you some of default functions in a quick way.
 * [Masterless Saltstack](https://honza.ca/2013/12/masterless-saltstack) - A simple guide on how to use SaltStack in masterless mode.
-* [Manage the cloud with Terraform, Salt, Consul and DigitalOcean](https://ahus1.github.io/saltconsul-examples/tutorial.html) - A step by step example for an initial setup in the cloud. :gem:

 ## Code